 5 Steps to Using a Self directed IRA to buy notes

-Below is a step-by-step breakdown of how one can use a self-directed IRA or checkbook control IRA to make a loan to a non-disqualified person or invest in a note loan:
+Below is a step-by-step breakdown of how one can use a Self-Directed or checkbook control IRA to make a loan to a non-disqualified person or invest in a note loan:

 - Establish a bank account for your LLC.
 You will need to have the LLC article of formation, a Tax ID#, as well as a self-directed IRA LLC operating agreement.

 - Notify the IRA custodian that you wish to have the funds sent to the newly established LLC bank account.
 The IRA assets/cash will then be transferred to the LLC tax-free in exchange for 100% interest in the LLC.
 Alternatively, if an LLC is not used, the IRA custodian would transfer the funds to the borrower on behalf of the LLC.